fu4303/portfolio-vincentntang/content/posts/nodejs-read-a-file-into-an-array/index.md

 nodeJS comes preconfigured with a set of standard library tools you can use.
 One is called the `fs` module, which grants you methods for reading local files.
 First, you require the module.
 Next, you need to specify the encoding, in this case `utf-8`.
 Because each input value is across a new line input, you need to use Javascript's `split` method.
 This creates an array seperated by each new line designated by `\n`

-Lastly, `console.log` the result.

 You need to run the file afterwards.
-Open up a terminal within the same directory.
 If you use visual studio code, press <kbd>cmd \`</kbd> and this will open a terminal.

 Type this command and hit enter